Amarillo High School: Athletics

 The Amarillo Golden Sandstorm football program has one of the best early traditions in Texas.
 Beginning in 1922, Amarillo High has made 46 football playoff appearances (as of 2007), which is second only to 5A Dallas Highland Park.
 Amarillo High emerged as a football powerhouse in the 1930s as young head coach Blair Cherry guided the Sandies to three consecutive Texas state championships in 1934–1936, as only the second school to ever do so (the Paul Tyson-guided Waco won 1925–27).
 Cherry left Amarillo in 1937 to become offensive coordinator under Dana X. Bible at the University of Texas.
-His successor Howard Lynch struggled to handle the task of fulfilling the high expectations, although he won another state championship in 1940 and reach the championship game in 1948.
+His successor Howard Lynch struggled fulfill the high expectations, although he won another state championship in 1940 and reach the championship game in 1948.
 The school chose not to renew Lynch's contract in 1951.

 Lynch's successor, Bill Defee, had previously coached at Panola College.
-Defee left in 1955, being replaced by Joe Kerbel, who had previously won two state championships at Breckenridge High.
-Kerbel, in three years, guided the Sandies to the playoffs 2 times.
-The 1957 team was ranked #1 in the state all year long until they lost in the quarterfinals to defending state champion, Abilene High School.
-That game drew over 22,000 fans, the largest ever to watch a football game in Amarillo Stadium, (Now Dick Bivins Stadium) as of 2007.
+Defee left in 1955, and was replaced by Joe Kerbel, who previously won two state championships at Breckenridge High.
+Kerbel, in three years, guided the Sandies to the playoffs twice.
+The 1957 team was ranked #1 in the state all year long until they lost in the quarterfinals to defending state champion Abilene High School.
+That game drew over 22,000 fans, the largest to watch a football game in Amarillo Stadium, (Now Dick Bivins Stadium) as of 2007.
 Kerbel left to become an assistant coach at Texas Tech and later was the head coach at West Texas State University.